 My husband and I had the pleasure of attending a local Secret Southern Garden Stroll recently.
 It was really just so much fun.
 I took over 100 pictures!

 About the Stroll

 The first house is situated far enough off the road for privacy but only minutes from town with a busy street right off the winding driveway.
 As you enter the property, you are surrounded by sprawling ground covers, perennials and hardwood trees.
 Only seconds into the stroll the busy street is forgotten.

-The first photo is the beautiful climbing white roses cascading over the fence which is garnished by a southern annual favorite, mixed impatiens.
+Beautiful climbing white roses cascading over the fence which is garnished by a southern annual favorite, mixed impatiens.
 This area of the yard frames the pool providing a nice relaxing space for the family to enjoy on hot summer days.

-The unique feature of this particular home is this fun tree house!
-It is located in a ravine and accessible by the swinging bridge!
+The unique feature of this particular home is this fun hidden tree house!
+It is located in a ravine and accessible by a swinging bridge!
 There is a 360 degree view once you are in the tree house.
 The tree house is actually 2 stories with a ladder located in the center for access to the lower floor.
 Wouldn’t you enjoy hiding out there with a good book, especially in the Fall?

 I have saved my absolute favorite photos for the second part of the tour here.
 One of the homes is nestled in the side of rolling hills surrounded by the woods.
 They have made the best use of space by planting vegetable gardens in every little nook and cranny!